altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 ~In that gap Rossin appeared, partially immaterial, bounded behind some barrier~ *There was a crack*
 ~~
-~Another Rossin to her right was banging on the barrier~ *The Rossin in front of her shook his head and backed away* ~More and more appeared until it was not empty~
+~Another Rossin to her left was banging on the barrier~ *The Rossin in front of her shook his head and backed away* ~More and more appeared until it was not empty~
 ~Just a writhing mass of Rossin's stuck together~